ralphcoder/yatram/README.md

 ## Application Link & Future Scope :

-The app is currently in the Alpha testing phase for users, You can access the app : [YOUR WEBSITE LINK HERE].
+The app is currently in the Alpha testing phase for users, You can access the app : [[website link](https://yatrum.firebaseapp.com/)].

 Once the website is fully tested and functional we will add several different more sections for other fields incresing our reach and growing its community.